Move over Vitamin C, Zinc, Elderberry, Oregano & other popular remedies, there’s a new sheriff in town for immune support.

 It’s risky for practitioners to try out new therapies & gain trust with new clients.
 I quickly learned I didn’t have to worry about that when it came to monolaurin supplements - they are now staples of many of my protocols today - & this is something I routinely hear from other practitioners.

-Despite publishing many books, engineering a number of patents & lecturing all over the world, Dr. Kabara never feel like he really made a lasting difference until he saw the benefits clients were experiencing with this new substance known as monolaurin that he first popularized as Lauricidin.
+Despite publishing many books, engineering a number of patents & lecturing all over the world, Dr. Kabara never feel like he really made a lasting difference until he saw the benefits clients were experiencing with this new substance known as monolaurin.

-While I respect the legacy of Lauricidin, we now use Ultimate Monolaurin by Inspired Nutrition as it is a more affordable source for our clients without giving up quality or results.
-We love that it's available in 7oz and 21oz family tubs and that it's made in the USA while Lauricidin is made in Europe.
+We use Ultimate Monolaurin by Inspired Nutrition.
+We love that it's available in 7oz and 21oz family tubs and that it's made in the USA.

 Monolaurin as an Anti-Viral Support